What is Partners in Permanency (PiP)?

 If you'd like to learn more about PiP, please complete the Partners in Permanency General Interest Form, and we'll connect with you in the next couple of days.
 We look forward to hearing from you!

 Program Spotlight: Partners in Permanency Supports Healthy Family Reunification

 "Two moms sit in different parts of the courtroom, in different areas of the agency, in different corners of the city.
 They have more in common than they realize, but for now, their experiences seem quite different..."
 Read Blog

 EVENTS AND GATHERINGS

-Partner Parent Group
+Partner Parent Gathering

-Each month, we share resources, ask questions, and learn some best practices for building healthy relationships with the whole family.
+During each gathering, we share resources, ask questions, and learn some best practices for building healthy relationships with the whole family.
 We'd love for you to come connect with those who have had experience navigating the ins and outs of reunification.
 View Gatherings